-It is suggested that the iPhone 6 models are more bendable because the case is predominantly aluminium and aluminium is a malleable metal.
+It's been suggested that the iPhone 6-series models are more bendable because the case is predominantly aluminium, and aluminium is a particularly malleable metal.

-Other reports are suggesting that the smartphones that are the least susceptible to bending include a magnesium alloy chassis on the inside to add extra strength, something that Apple's iPhones lack.
+Other reports observe that the smartphones which proved least susceptible to bending feature a magnesium alloy chassis on the inside to add extra strength, which is something that Apple's iPhones lack.

-A Reddit user is suggesting that it’s not Apple's choice of aluminium material that's to blame, but the design.
-The bend is happening at the root of the volume buttons and the bend is only happening at that side with the other side pretty much unscaved.
+A Reddit user, meanwhile, is suggesting that it's not Apple's choice of aluminium material that's to blame, but the design.
+The bend is happening at the root of the volume buttons and the bend is only happening at that side, with the other side pretty much unscathed.
 This is because Apple has actually cut holes to accommodate the volume buttons and the stress is focused on this area.

 The Reddit user explains that the Galaxy Note 3 passes the bending test because there is an l-beam cross section that supports it when pressure is exerted.

-We don't think it is really surprising that a 7.1mm thick device made from aluminium would bend.
-It’s a law of physics that you can bend something if you exert enough pressure.
-Users want a phone that is both thin and light, the result may well be that it is slightly more fragile than a thicker phone.
+We don't think it is really surprising that a 7.1mm-thick device made from aluminium would bend; you can bend pretty much anything if you exert the right pressure from the right direction.
+Most users want a phone that is both thin and light, and the result may well be that it is slightly more fragile than a thicker phone.